 In 2015, I realized there were a lot of great education podcasts being created so being a new podcast junkie I started the Education Podcast Network to bring together the best in education podcasts.
 With over 15 podcasts on the network, there is a podcast for your educational interests and areas of desired growth.

 The popularity of podcasts is not just making a difference for teachers.
 Teachers who are podcast consumers are finding ways to bring podcasts into their classrooms as well.
 Since the great majority of podcasts are free to consume podcasts are a natural fit for teacher’s lessons (and budgets).

-In addition to being more easily discoverable that other forms of digital content, podcasts offer such a variety.
+In addition to being more easily discoverable than other forms of digital content, podcasts offer such a variety.
 No two podcasts are the same.
-For example, I listen to FIVE podcasts about podcasting and the hosts, while they agree on certain aspects of ‘how-to’ they have differing opinions other aspects of this medium.
+For example, I listen to FIVE podcasts about podcasting, and the hosts, while they agree on certain aspects of ‘how-to’ they have differing opinions on other aspects of this medium.
 That variety makes me well-rounded with regard to my knowledge of podcasting.

-Variety is a critical component to education as well.
-There is a push to create more opportunity for student voice and choice.
+Variety is a critical component of education as well.
+There is a push to create more opportunities for student voice and choice.